-Today, the potential complexity of asset management software, and how difficult it is to learn to use, has become a chief consideration of all organizations.
+Today, the potential complexity of asset management software, and how difficult it is to learn to use, have become a chief consideration of all organizations.
 That is because layers of complexity have been added to some asset management software to perform specialized functions of IT help desk functions: for example, monitoring proprietary software use, software licenses and contracts, and cyber-security regulations.
 The result is necessarily a more complex system that requires a longer adaptation period and willingness to face a more daunting learning curve.

 State-of-the-art systems like Checkout that are purpose-built for tracking physical equipment offer far greater simplicity, making the system user-friendly.
 An excellent option for firms that also require tracking non-physical assets such as software licenses is to achieve ease of use in equipment tracking with one system and the special uses that the IT department requires and is equipped to handle with another system.

-Choice of software only as complex as the organization needs--with necessary features and appropriate user experience, for example—but no more complicated than necessary--has significant budget implications.
-Also, some asset management software is sold outright and other systems because they are in the cloud can be rented at the user's discretion.
+Choice of software only as complex as the organization needs–with necessary features and appropriate user experience, for example—but no more complicated than necessary–has significant budget implications.
+Also, some asset management software is sold outright and other systems because they are in the cloud can be rented at the user’s discretion.